BenCuff/github-pages-test/docs/communicating-uncertainty.md

 {% include expandable-block-end.html %}
 ## Communicating uncertainty

-For any analytical outputs that communicate standard deviation, standard error, confidence intervals, credible intervals, and statistical significance (p-values), analysts and authors should:
+For any analytical outputs that communicate variance, standard deviation, standard error, confidence intervals, credible intervals, and statistical significance (p-values), analysts and authors should be transparent, be specific, use numeric ranges, and use plain and accessible language.

-{% capture card_content_1 %}
+{% capture card_content_3 %}
 Transparency and clarity support public confidence in statistics and minimises the risk of misinterpretation.

 Draw attention to any uncertainty throughout your reports (text, charts, tables) and accompanying spreadsheets.
-{% endcapture %}

-{% capture card_content_2 %}
 Explain why there is uncertainty in an estimate and how the uncertainty has been quantified.

 Be specific about the limitations of the data and any assumptions made in the analysis.
 {% endcapture %}

-{% capture card_content_3 %}
+{% capture card_content_4 %}
 Words like “estimated” or “around” alone do not accurately describe the degree of uncertainty in an estimate.

 When reporting a figure include:

 - the range of uncertainty after the main value
-- the measure of uncertainty: e.g., are you presenting standard error or a confidence or credible interval?
+- the measure of uncertainty: for example, are you presenting standard error or a confidence or credible interval?
-- the level of uncertainty: e.g., are you presenting a 50% or 95% confidence interval?
+- the level of uncertainty: for example, are you presenting a 50% or 95% confidence interval?

-For example, "unemployment is estimated at 3.9%" should be written "unemployment is estimated at 3.9% (95% confidence interval [CI]: 3.7% to 4.1%)".
+To give an example, "unemployment is estimated at 3.9%" should be written "unemployment is estimated at 3.9% (95% confidence interval [CI]: 3.7% to 4.1%)".
 This will ensure that the user has all the relevant information needed to accurately understand and interpret your statistics.
 {% endcapture %}

-{% capture card_content_4 %}
+{% capture card_content_5 %}
 Statistical commentary should describe general trends clearly and succinctly, and put any uncertainty in context.

-Use the Professional Head of Intelligence Assessment (PHIA) [Probability Yardstick](https://assets.publishing.service.gov.uk/media/6421b6a43d885d000fdadb70/2019-01_PHIA_PDF_First_Edition_Electronic_Distribution_v1.1__1_.pdf) when making probability judgements.
+You can use the Professional Head of Intelligence Assessment (PHIA) [Probability Yardstick](https://assets.publishing.service.gov.uk/media/6421b6a43d885d000fdadb70/2019-01_PHIA_PDF_First_Edition_Electronic_Distribution_v1.1__1_.pdf) when making probability judgements.
 The Yardstick relates numerical probabilties to terms such as 'unlikely', 'probable' and 'highly likely'.

 Contextual information should be used to provide an indication of: